squid-cache/squid-cache.github.io/Features/Authentication.rst

 }}}
 The REQUIRED term means that any already authenticated user will match the ACL named ''foo''.

- . /!\ Not that '''allow''' will NOT trigger the 407 authentication denial to fetch new auth details if the user is not correctly logged in already.
+ . /!\ Note that '''allow''' will NOT trigger the 407 authentication denial to fetch new auth details if the user is not correctly logged in already.
 Some browsers will send ''anonymous'' auth details by default.

 A slightly better way to do this and ensure the browser auth gets validated is: